publicdocs/uscode/assets/md/titles/usc15/us/usc/t15/ch53/schIV/m__us_usc_t15_s2691.md

     (e) __Judicial review__

-        The material referred to in subsection (c)(2)(B) of this section shall not be included in the record for judicial review.
+        The material referred to in subsection (c)(2)(B) shall not be included in the record for judicial review.

     (f) __Effective date__